rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 Scoped implementations can be documented and appear as separate item category in rustdoc-generated pages.

 Rustdoc should be able to detect and annotate captured scoped implementations in public signatures automatically.
-This, in addition to warnings, should be another tool to help avoid accidental exposure of scoped implementations.
+This, in addition to warnings, could be another tool to help avoid accidental exposure of scoped implementations.

 Implementation origin and documentation could be surfaced by rust-analyzer in relevant places.